Edit ESSENTIAL: Git usage

 • Or any other similar commands that you might find on the Internet.

-All commits must be preserved, including the one that is automatically created by GitHub Classroom, and even ones you think are “bad” or “wrong”.
+All commits must be preserved, including the one that is automatically created when the repo is first created, and even ones you think are “bad” or “wrong”.
 We will not be penalising you for “bad” commits — so keep them in there.
 We will be penalising you for tampering with your commit history.

 The only “editing” command you are allowed to do is git revert (not to be confused with git reset!).
 This one is fine, because it keeps the original commit history and just adds a new commit that undoes the changes in the previous commit (so, it’s an additional commit on top of the current commit history, as if you had done it manually yourself).
 Here’s a nice explanation on Stack Overflow.